 Speeding continues to be the leading contributing factor in deaths.
 The speed category includes crashes where the driver exceeded the speed limit or traveled too fast for conditions.
-Utah set a target of 63 deaths for 2014-2018.
-As of 2013- 2017 there were 74.2 which remained steady from the previous year of 72.
+Utah set a target of 73.1 deaths for 2015-2019.
+As of 2014- 2018 there were 73.8 which is a decrease from the previous year of 75.4.
 Utah will need to continue its efforts to meet this goal.

-C-7) Number of motorcyclist fatalities (FARS)
+Performance Measure: C-7) Number of motorcyclist fatalities (FARS) Progress: In Progress